22 Dreamy Bedroom Aesthetic Ideas That Work

 Establish Dedicated Zones for Different Activities

-11. Choose Window Treatments for Privacy and Light Control
+11. Select Window Treatments for Both Privacy and Poetry

 Styled nightstand in a cozy bedroom with decorative elements